edelveart/edelveart/README.md

 </p>

 ### About me
-Mathematics isn’t just for theorems; it’s also for creative computation and art. <br>
+Mathematics is not just for theorems; it’s also for creative computation and art. <br>
 I build tools that transform deep concepts like modular forms, elliptic curves, L-functions, number and p-adic fields, and discrete geometry into live, interactive systems for coders, musicians, and curious minds.

 ### Bridges Between Worlds